// TOP PICKS FOR MEN

 In 2005 STEWART/STAND® introduced the world's first Anti-Identity Theft personal accessory.
 Our stainless steel wallet design naturally blocks RFID transmissions from credit cards, new passports + IDs that are RFID enabled.

 Radio-Frequency IDentification, refers to information stored in a chip on a debit or credit card, driver’s license, or passport.
-STEWART/STAND® Stainless Steel Wallets + Accessories create a barrier protecting the data from unauthorized access.
+STEWART/STAND® stainless steel identity theft wallets + accessories create a barrier protecting the data from unauthorized access.

 This RFID enabled information is not protected and can be accessed without your knowledge: full name, billing zip, cc number/identification number, exp date, personal passport data.

-(Less sensitive information on security access cards run on a different frequency, these cards are usually not affected by our wallets)
+(Less sensitive information on security access cards run on a different frequency, these cards are usually not affected by our identity theft wallets)

 QUICK ID THEFT TIPS